-Our YA Book Club is new and will meet on the fourth Tuesday of each month.
+Our YA Book Club meets on the third Tuesday of each month at 5 pm.

 This book club is recommended for teenagers between ages 13 and 18.
 Some of the books that we will be reading may contain controversial topics, themes, and situations.